-\textit{Benchmarking thermodynamic integration.} We can use the flow matching entropy to benchmark the TI approach, which simply amounts to integrating \Eq{eq: ti} using our pressure and energy data.
+\textit{Benchmarking thermodynamic integration.} We use the flow matching entropy in the \emph{ab initio} region to benchmark the TI approach, which simply amounts to integrating \Eq{eq: ti} using our pressure and energy data.
 We find that the TI entropies are virtually indistinguishable from the solid lines in \Fig{fig: entropy_pressure}(a).
 Besides, they do not depend on the choice of integration path and hence show very good thermodynamic consistency.
-Contrary to the previous belief~\cite{Militzer_2013}, our observations indicate that TI performs quite well for a discrete grid with spacings in the order of $1000$ K and $0.1 \textrm{g}/\textrm{cm}^3$.
-When combined with the absolute entropy calculation on only a \emph{single} referent point, as done above, we can then achieve the same level of accuracy as the ``full" CCI approach in Ref.~\cite{Militzer_2013}, but with far less computational costs.
+Our observations indicate that TI performs quite well for a discrete grid with spacings on the order of $1000 \,$K and $0.1 \, \textrm{g}/\textrm{cm}^3$.
+When combined with the absolute entropy calculation on only a \emph{single} reference point, as done above, we can then achieve the same level of accuracy as the ``full" CCI approach in Ref.~\cite{Militzer_2013} but with far less computational costs.